RightOn – How to prevent COVID-19 becoming a humanitarian disaster in the context of conflict situations, refugee and IDP populations?’

 Allegedly to protect their own populations from further spread of COVID-19, many (western) countries have opted for a policy of closed borders.
 This includes suspension of migratory and refugee management, as well as the factual break-down of the asylum system.

-The discussion of those humanitarian challenges will also contrast in legal terms states’ obligations of due diligence to prevent the further spread of the virus with states’ obligations under international law, concerning asylum, refugee and migration management, including based upon human rights law.
-It will also look back into how these issues were tackled in past situations of pandemic.
+The discussion of those humanitarian challenges also contrasted in legal terms states’ obligations of due diligence to prevent the further spread of the virus with states’ obligations under international law, concerning asylum, refugee and migration management, including based upon human rights law.
+It also looked back into how these issues were tackled in past situations of pandemic.

 Share this event